christianalfoni/reactx/docs/04_data_fetching.md

     },
   });

-  return app;
+  return state;
-};
+}
 ```

 ## Data references

 When you fetch a list of todos, the array of those todos and each todo has a reference.
 In the world of React those references matter, because it is what `memo` components use to determine if the component needs to reconcile.
 The pattern of mapping an array and render nested `memo` components is the most common optimization in React.

 If you use a revalidation approach to data fetching it means that the todos array and each todo in that array will change reference whenever you request any change to the array or any item in the array.
-In other words your `TodosList` component and every `Todo` component will reconcile regardless of any change and using `memo` does nothing.
+In other words your `TodosList` component and every `Todo` component will reconcile regardless of any change.

 Normally this is no concern as reconciliation is fast.
 But if you are displaying a lot of todos where each todo has a complex UI you risk performance issues.